All

 Stay Informed of Policy Changes

 Insurance companies frequently update their credentialing policies and procedures.
-Staying informed about these changes ensures that you are preparing and submitting the most current information.
+Staying informed about these changes allows you to prepare and submit the most current information effectively.

 Address Gaps in Clinical Records

-Incomplete or missing clinical records can hinder the credentialing process.
-Proactive management of these gaps will not only smoothen the application process but also prove beneficial in the event of a malpractice claim.
+Incomplete or missing clinical records may delay the credentialing process.
+Thus, addressing these gaps proactively not only streamlines the application but also helps in case of a malpractice claim.

 Post-Credentialing Best Practices